Estate Administration & Probate

 How long does probate take in Pennsylvania?

 Timing depends on asset complexity, creditor issues, tax filings, and beneficiary coordination.
 Straightforward administrations move efficiently.
 Complex assets, real estate sales, or disputes extend the timeline.
 Pennsylvania inheritance tax returns are due nine months after death regardless of other timelines.
+For a phase-by-phase breakdown of what drives the timeline, see how long probate takes in Pennsylvania.

 Does Lebovitz and Lebovitz handle contested estates and Orphans Court matters?